How To Prepare Your Small Business For Financing

 Some lenders require will require more paperwork than others and require more processing time than others. financing from traditional lenders such as banks for a term financing can require a tremendous amount of paperwork to complete the financing application process.
 Many banks may require a small business owner and their advisors (accountant and lawyer) to spend many days and in some cases weeks to complete their financing application.
 Once submitted, the bank may take the financing before a financing committee to review the merits of the financing documents and make a decision.
 It is not uncommon for several months to pass between when a bank financing application is submitted to when the financing is funded.

 For small business owners, time is everything

 It has been our experience working with small business owners that they are often very pressed for time.
 They are involved in everything from marketing to managing the business, often involved in every minor and major decision.
 When they need money for their business, they often need it now, not three to six months down the road.

-For this reason, alternative or working capital loans are increasing in popularity with small business owners.
+For this reason, alternative or working capital financing are increasing in popularity with small business owners.
 The application process can often be completed online in the course of a few hours and decisions are made online in as little as 24 hours.
-Once a decision has been made, the loan can be funded in the bank account of the small business in as little as 24 to 48 hours.
+Once a decision has been made, the financing can be funded in the bank account of the small business in as little as 24 to 48 hours.

 These are just two examples of popular financing vehicles for small businesses.
 Each type of financing will have its advantages and disadvantages.
 This document is intended to be a starting point for your small business financing research.